deekshithh/docker_commands/README.md

 docker container rm [container_id]
 ```

-If the container is running then the **rm -f** command is used to force the commnader to remove.
+If the container is running then the **rm -f** can be used to forcely delete the container.
 ```
 docker container rm -f boring_soloe
 ```

-The **run --rm** will help in cleaning up the containers once the command is executed.
+**run --rm** command will help in cleaning up the container, once the command is executed.
 ```
 docker container run --rm centos curl -s search:9200
 ```